Can Foam Rolling Help With DOMS? | 321 STRONG Answers

 ## The Right Roller for DOMS Recovery

 For quads, hamstrings, glutes, and upper back, a full-length roller with textured zones works better than a smooth one.
-Better results come when athletes match the tool to the muscle: a textured roller for large groups, a stick for smaller isolated areas.
+I've seen better results when athletes match the tool to the muscle: a textured roller for large groups, a stick for smaller isolated areas.
 The three-zone texture on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) applies varied pressure across the muscle, which stimulates blood flow more effectively than uniform compression.
 The BPA-free EVA foam construction holds its shape through repeated use, so the pressure stays consistent even after months of daily rolling.

 If your DOMS is concentrated in calves, shins, or the IT band, the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you more control over angle and pressure than a floor roller.
 You can adjust the force in real time, which is useful when dealing with acute soreness.